-“If I am right, Thy grace impart still in the right to stay.
-If I am wrong, Oh, teach my heart to find the better way”—the prayer of Elizabeth Ann Seton as she contemplated entry into the fullness of truth found in the Catholic Church: a conversion which would ostracize her from family and friends, and which would cost her the financial support she so direly needed as a poor widow and mother of five children.
+As Elizabeth Ann Seton contemplated entrance into the Catholic Church, she prayed: “If I am right, Thy grace impart still in the right to stay.
+If I am wrong, Oh, teach my heart to find the better way.”
+It was a conversion which would ostracize her from family and friends, and which would cost her the financial support she so direly needed as a poor widow and mother of five children.

 By Deacon Frederick Bartels